 Check out the students review of the Skills Training.

-Video Field Production focuses on the disciplines of nonfiction storytelling.
-Aspiring journalists and documentarians learn about story development, researching, resourcing, and effective interview techniques while producing a feature package and a profile project.
+Field Production focuses on the disciplines of nonfiction storytelling.
+Learn how journalists and documentarians approach story development using research resourcing, and effective interview techniques to produce feature and profile projects.

 TV Studio Production

-Television Studio offers the experience to learn and create in a multi-camera environment and work live in real time.
-Everyone directs an interview segment, as well as functioning in all crew and talent capacities.
-This is preparation for the final project performance production.
+Television Studio offers the experience to work in a multi-camera environment to create live productions.
+Everyone directs an interview show, as well as working in all crew and talent capacities.
+This is preparation to produce a live musical performance with professional musicians.

-Radio for broadcast and the internet allows students to create, program, and execute a live three-hour streamed radio show.
-Instruction covers format programming, news and feature writing, interviews, spot production, field and studio recording, and audio post production.
-Working live requires
+Radio for broadcast and the internet allows students to create, program, and execute a live three-hour streamed show.
+Instruction covers format programming, news and feature writing, interviews, spot production, playlist strategies, field recording, and audio post production.

 In addition to the workshops students participate in the seminar series.
 Seminars offer focused instruction in producing, directing, or screenwriting.
 Sessions include discussion, project work, and critiques.
 Students select one seminar topic and attend sessions every Monday evening during the program.